-The acres proposed for sale consist of 120.00 acres of grazing land (native rangeland).
+The acres proposed for sale consist of 40.00 acres of grazing land (native rangeland).
 Grazing land is typical of the Northern Mixed Grassed Prairie.
-Range sites are dominated by silty, overflow, very shallow and thin hilly sites.
-Species composition is dominated by grasses which include Western wheatgrass, Green needle grass, Needle and thread grass, Blue bunch wheatgrass, Rough fescue, Idaho fescue, Sandberg bluegrass and Prairie junegrass.
+Range sites are dominated by shallow to gravel sites.
+Species composition is dominated by grasses which include Western wheatgrass, Green needle grass, Blue bunch wheatgrass, Rough fescue, Idaho fescue, Sandberg bluegrass, and Prairie junegrass.
 Sub-dominate species include various forbs and shrubs.
 Noxious weeds have not been identified according to previous inspections.
-Current range condition is excellent on Section 21, T36N, R5E with an estimated carrying capacity or stocking rate assessed at 0.275 AUMs per acre.
-Current range condition is good-excellent on Section 23, T36N, R5E with an estimated carrying capacity or stocking rate assessed at 0.325 AUMs per acre.
-Current range condition is good-excellent on Section 27, T36N, R5E with an estimated carrying capacity or stocking rate assessed at 0.275 AUMs per acre.
+Current range condition is good with an estimated carrying capacity or stocking rate assessed at 0.225 AUMs per acre.

 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management, or other agricultural use.
-It is unknown what land use activities may be associated with a change in ownership; however, the vegetation on these tracts are typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on these tracts.
+It is unknown what land use activities may be associated with a change in ownership; however, the vegetation on this tract is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on this tract.
 It is expected that this land will be used for grazing livestock in the future.
-The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
+The nominating lessee has indicated that if they purchased this tract, the land use would remain as grazing land.
 The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct or cumulative effects would occur to vegetation because of the proposal.